 Scope mounts are important for attaching scopes to rifles.
 They must be able to hold the scope securely in place while also being adjustable to ensure the scope is aligned with the barrel of the rifle.
-Like most other bolt-action rifle on the market, Sako 85 doesn’t come with any mounting accessories with it.
+Like most other bolt-action rifles on the market, the Sako 85 doesn’t come with any mounting accessories.
 And we already know most modern scopes don’t include any mounting rings either.
 How do we solve this crisis then?

 Best Sako 85 Scope Mounts – [Editor’s Pick]